 In the North American church our problem is not a lack of information but rather a lack of obedience.
 James writes,

 But prove yourselves doers of the word, and not merely hearers who delude themselves.
 (James 1:22)

 It is not enough to know the guidelines, you must put them into practice.
 In the book Succeed: How We Can Reach Our Goals by Heidi Grant Halvorson and Carol S. Dweck the authors reveal that we must count the cost as we undertake a new way of living.

 Women who imagined that the path to weight loss would be easy lost an average of twenty-four pounds less than those who imagined themselves having a hard time resisting temptation . . .
 No matter who they are and what they are trying to do, we find that successful people not only have confidence that they will eventually succeed, but are equally confident that they will have a tough time getting there.

-If your quiet time is not an established habit in your life (see The Power of Habit) you need to build that discipline into your life.
+If your quiet time is not an established habit in your life you need to build that discipline into your life.
 Oswald Chambers writes,